Legal Administrative Assistant Salary

 Popular Skills for Legal Administrative Assistant

-Legal Administrative Assistants seem to wield many skills on the job.
-Most notably, facility with Litigation Case Management, Billing, and Document Preparation are correlated to pay that is significantly above average, leading to increases of 28 percent, 9 percent, and 3 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Litigation Case Management, Billing, and Document Preparation are correlated to pay that is significantly above average, leading to increases of 28 percent, 9 percent, and 4 percent, respectively.
 Those listing Client Interaction as a skill should be prepared for drastically lower pay.
 Microsoft Word and Filing also typically command lower compensation.
-Those familiar with Document Preparation also tend to know Typing, Filing Court Documents, and Scheduling.
+The majority of those who know Document Preparation also know Typing, Filing Court Documents, and Scheduling.

 Pay by Experience Level for Legal Administrative Assistant